Dan-Q/twee2/README.md

 I love the direction that Twine 2 has been going in, in regard to ditching the old Tiddlywiki backend and making it easier than ever for developers to integrate their own CSS and Javascript into their stories.
 However, as a fan of plain-old text editors and not of IDEs, I'm not so keen on the fact that it's now almost-impossible to develop a Twine adventure from the command-line only (there's no "Twee" equivalent for Twine 2).
 For my own benefit and enjoyment, I aim to fill that gap.
 If it helps you too, then that's just a bonus.

-Right now Twee2 doesn't even support the diversity of original Twee, and it's possible that it never will.
-As the need arises, though, I may add additional features that seemed to be 'missing' from Twee, to me.

 I'd love to hear your thoughts about the future of this gem.

-## Prerequisites

-You'll need Ruby.
-Instructions on easily installing it on MacOS, Windows, and Linux can be found at https://www.ruby-lang.org/en/documentation/installation/.
+Pull requests are also welcome.

 ## Installation